SAEON/mnemosyne/README.md

 Use the HTTP `POST` method instead of the HTTP `PUT` method in the examples above.
 Note that this is actually an **_upsert_** operation, where the target resource is either created if it doesn't exist, or updated if it does (assuming correct permissions).

 # Deleting files
-Use the HTTP DELETE method to delete an existing file.
-For example (using `cURL`):
+Use the HTTP DELETE method to delete an existing file or empty directory (trying to delete a non-empty directory will result in a `409` response).
+For example, to delete a file using `cURL`:

 ```sh
 curl \